You need java to run this

 In fact,

 it is better to bring a windjacket or a good sweater (pulover) or anything warm enough (apart from your lover).
-During those months, taking a walk on a beach when there's gusts of clear fresh air under a blue sky is really something to clear the brain.
+During those months, taking a walk on a beach when there's gusts of clear fresh air under a blue sky is really something to clear the brain; not watching North-American TV every night will have the same effect.

 Cubans hate the